nicolaspal21/nutrition_tools/README.md

 ### Features:

+- 📸 **Photo recognition** → send a photo of your meal → Gemini Vision analyzes it (supports albums!)
+- 🎤 **Voice messages** → describe what you ate by voice → Gemini transcribes and calculates
 - 📝 **Text input** → "ate soup and bread" → CPFC calculation
 - ⚖️ **Weight tracking** → daily weigh-ins with nutrition correlation analysis
 - 📊 **Statistics** → daily/weekly summary with actual vs. target progress